rafaelxky/SmartServiceHub/README.md

 - port_check tells you wich ports are in use and if you can use them
 - checker.sh runs all checks

+## Server
+This program uses Nginx as a reverse proxy
+Scripts and config for it are located under /srv
+Note: you must run the start_nginx.sh script instead of running nginx manually becauses it uses a template as not to hardcode any paths

+## Other folders
+Logs can be found under /logs
+Temporary files such as .pid files can be found under /.temp

 ## Defaults
 When the program is ran, it will automatically create an ADMIN user with the name "admin" and password "admin123", this can be changed in "/config/DataInitialization.java".
 It is verry important that you change this is you intend to deploy this application